-A nine-time Gallup Great Workplace Award recipient, Hendrick Medical Center has constantly met the healthcare needs of Abilene and the surrounding area.
+A 10-time Gallup Great Workplace Award recipient, Hendrick Medical Center has constantly met the healthcare needs of Abilene and the surrounding area.
 With a strong Baptist heritage due to the efforts of its founding father, Millard Jenkins, pastor of First Baptist Church, Abilene, throughout its 90-plus year history, the hospital’s purpose has remained “to provide high quality healthcare emphasizing excellence and compassion consistent with the healing ministry of Jesus Christ.”

 Executive leadership has included:

 - L. A. Sanders, superintendent, 1927-1929

 - Earl M. Collier, superintendent and president, 1929-1970